Key management draft, should be revised

 Adding a new device

-To add a device, a new key pair is generated on the new device, and added to all public cards of the peer.
+To add a device, a new key pair is generated on the new device, and added to all public cards of the user.

 Note that the public cards are not consistent at all times.
 Since only the most recent card is used, this is not a problem.